Thomas G. de Jong

 For my research I mainly use Python.
 I have worked on a couple of mechanical and material science problems in collaboration with industry, and I am always on the look for new collaborations.

 I am an organizer of the Kanazawa Analysis Seminar KAS and Differential Equations for Data Science seminar DEDS, if you want to join our seminar mailingslist click here.
-I am a member of the Reservoir Computing seminar group.

 As a first generation university graduate with a lower class background I very strongly believe in a grass-roots approach to science.
 I am very supportive of open-source.
 I think that a delta-function perspective on research is outdated in the age of model-free methods.